-Dec.
-11 (Bloomberg) -- The cost of insuring corporate bonds from non-payment in Japan and Australia rose, according to traders of credit-default swaps.
+Jan.
+29 (Bloomberg) -- The cost of insuring corporate bonds rose in Japan and Australia, according to traders of credit-default swaps.

-The Markit iTraxx Japan index increased 1.5 basis points to 170.5 basis points as of 9:16 a.m. in Tokyo, Citigroup Inc. prices show.
-The index, which has ranged from 165 basis points to 229.5 basis points since June 30, advanced 4.8 basis points last week, according to data provider CMA.
+The Markit iTraxx Japan index climbed one basis point to 135.5 basis points as of 9:08 a.m. in Tokyo, Deutsche Bank AG prices show.
+The measure is on track to rise for a second day, according to data provider CMA.

 Credit-default swap indexes are benchmarks for insuring bonds against default and traders use them to speculate on credit quality.
 A drop signals improving perceptions of creditworthiness, while an increase suggests the opposite.